backupify/backupify_styleguides/RubyStyleguide.md

 end
 ```

-* Indent the public, protected, and private methods as much the method definitions they apply to.
-Leave one blank line above them.
+* Indent the `public`, `protected`, and `private` methods as much the method definitions they apply to.
+Leave one blank line above and after them.

 ```rb
 class SomeClass